JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

 Establish how your team is going to work together.
 How you will manage your sources.
 How you will contribute to your sources.
 When you will meet, how you will communicate, who will scribe, how you will maintain your backlog, etc.

 ## The Team
+Below are the strengths, weaknesses, and experience each member brings to the team.
 ### [Grant](https://github.com/wonggran)

 ### [Asher]()